volodia99/kintomo/README.md

 ## Installation

 We recommend to install this repo using the package and project manager `uv`.
 See the [documentation](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) to install `uv` on your system.
-To install `kintomo`, run:
+To install `kintomo`, use a virtual environment or create a new one with `uv venv`, then run:

 ```shell
 uv pip install kintomo